Special Emphasis Grants

 Basic science research grants usually three years in duration.
 These grants are available to international researchers.

-Strategy grants form the mainstay of our basic science programme and are normally awarded following an internationally-advertised competitive call for proposals based on themes identified by our Scientific Advisory Committee with reference to our research strategy discussion document.
+Strategy grants form our basic science programme and are normally awarded following an internationally-advertised competitive call for proposals based on themes identified by our Scientific Advisory Committee with reference to our research strategy discussion document.

 Calls for project proposals are advertised in published academic journals and through email alerts to researchers on our database.
 Project grants are generally for the support of a postdoctoral researcher to undertake the approved research plan over a period of up to three years, plus necessary consumables, travel or technical assistance.
 Support will also be considered for equipment if essential to the project.

 Nathalie Rose Barr PhD Studentship

-Available to principle investigators in UK research institutions, these are three-year awards that include a highly competitive stipend and consumables budget.
+Available to principle investigators in UK research institutions, these three-year awards include a highly competitive stipend and consumables budget.
 These calls are not usually themed.

-These awards are aimed at encouraging the development of talented, highly-motivated young scientists in the field of spinal cord repair, in both clinical and basic science research environments.
+The awards are aimed at encouraging the development of talented, highly-motivated young scientists in the field of spinal cord repair, in both clinical and basic science research environments.
 Calls for project proposals are advertised in published academic journals and through email alerts to researchers on our database.
 The successful project supervisor is responsible for recruiting a suitable post graduate candidate.

 The PhD degree must be awarded from a UK university and a high priority is given to collaborative proposals between more than one laboratory or institution.

-Support includes University fees, a stipend in line with that offered by the Wellcome Trust, plus funds for consumables, travel costs and IT equipment.
+Support includes university fees, a stipend in line with that offered by the Wellcome Trust, plus funds for consumables, travel costs and IT equipment.
 Typically, the PhD student is recruited to a team that is already established in the field of spinal cord injury research, where they will receive an excellent quality of training and support.
-As well as obligations within their own institution, all students are encouraged to attend and present their data at research conferences and to attend our annual Research Network Meeting.
+As well as obligations within their own institution, all students are encouraged to attend and present their data at research conferences and to attend our annual Network Meeting.

 Two year grants focused on translational activities aimed at addressing scientific and technical hurdles on the critical path to the clinic.
 These grants are not expected to be rich in new hypothesis.